Ross65536/adc-middleware/README.md

 - `spring.datasource.username`: DB username
 - `spring.datasource.password`: DB password
 - `spring.datasource.platform`: The platform.
 Omit for H2 DB, set to `postgres` for PostgreSQL DB.
-- `app.synchronizePasswordHash`: The sha256 hash of the password protecting the synchronization endpoint.
-See below how to generate.
+- `app.synchronizeRole`: String that defines the role of the user that's able to call the /synchronize endpoint.

 Optional:
 - `server.servlet.context-path`: The base path of the middleware API.
 Defaults to: `/airr/v1`